adambutac/autotarget/README.md

 This is an app that I wrote a few summers ago to pass the time.

-Using an open source library Openimaj I was able to capture data from my camera, and use powerful image manipulation algorithms all in the comfort of java.
+Using an open source library <a href="http://openimaj.org/">Openimaj</a> I was able to capture data from my camera, and use powerful image manipulation algorithms all in the comfort of java.

 An image is taken every few seconds to use as a "mask" against the live camera feed